 - Brown the sausage: Heat the olive oil in the pressure cooker over medium-high heat until the oil starts shimmering.
 (Use browning mode or sauté mode adjusted to high in an electric pressure cooker).
 Add the sausage and cook, stirring occasionally, until browned and crispy around on the edges, about 5 minutes.
 Move the sausage to a bowl with a slotted spoon, leaving as much fat behind as possible.

 - Sauté the aromatics: Add the onion, carrot, celery, and garlic to the pressure cooker.
 Sprinkle with ½ teaspoon salt and 1 teaspoon Italian seasoning.
 Sauté until the onion is softened, about 5 minutes, scraping any browned bits of sausage from the bottom of the pot into the onions.

-- Season and serve: Remove the lid from the pressure cooker.
-Taste the lentils for doneness and seasoning.
+- Serve: Remove the lid from the pressure cooker.
+Taste the lentils for doneness.
 If the lentils aren’t soft enough, simmer for another five minutes or so (don’t bring back to pressure – use simmer mode on the cooker or simmer on the stovetop).
-Add salt and pepper as necessary – when I use water or homemade chicken stock, I usually add another half teaspoon of sea salt.
-Serve.
+Serve and enjoy!

 - Prep Time: 10 minutes

 - Category: Weeknight Dinner

 Keywords: Pressure Cooker Umbrian Lentils and Sausage, Instant Pot Umbrian Lentils and Sausage